Favorite Words from our Trainers

 The blessed souls who are there to help you just sigh, sometimes they have words to encourage you for the next time, most times they just think it’s better to be quiet at that moment.

 If you participate in the sport of cutting or not, maybe you’ll find some humor and wisdom in these words from some of our best:

-Same day, different trainer, Scott Weis, who’s comment after my wild run was: “Live by the sword, die by the sword”.
+The same day, a different trainer, Scott Weis, whose comment after my wild run was: “Live by the sword, die by the sword”.
 You can picture the disaster I’m sure.
 What I really love about this sport is that we have to be assertive, but with discretion and finesse.
-We pay alot of money to do that, so the lessons are painful and meaningful.
+We pay a lot of money to do that, so the lessons are painful and meaningful.
 There are rules and etiquette in this sport that we operate within, but there is also tremendous freedom of expression within those parameters.

 My complaint was that I wasn’t doing anything to cause this.
-Also, how come my horse is always going to far on one side?
+Also, how come to my horse is always going too far on one side?
 He said I was causing that, but again, I was totally unaware.
 This started me on the journey to wanting to understand how I could be causing these reactions in my horse when I didn’t intend to.
-Eight years later I now understand about the crookedness in my spine and pelvis and how that created different pressures in my legs which my ultra sensitive horse could feel and was responding to.
+Eight years later I now understand the crookedness in my spine and pelvis and how that created different pressures in my legs which my ultra-sensitive horse could feel and was responding to.
 Now I am much healthier for having researched this matter but it took years and persistence to get to the root of it.
-Thank you Andrew.
+Thank you, Andrew.

 Also from several trainers: “Well that’s one way to do it…..” with a long pause…..